naheem88/Java-CW/README.md

 • The user can select from a drop-down menu which type of product can be visualised (all, Electronics, or Clothes) (4 marks).
 • The user can visualise the list of products with relative information as displayed below.
 • The user should be able to sort the list alphabetically.
 You should use a table to display this information on the GUI.
 (6 marks).
 • The user can select a product and add it to a Shopping Cart.
-When implemen􏰁ng these functionalities, you need to comply with the following requirements:
+When implementing these functionalities, you need to comply with the following requirements:
 • The items with reduced availability (less than 3 items available) should be in red on the table.
 (2 marks).
 • When the user selects the product, the product details (all the information related to the product) should appear in a panel below the table (5 marks).
 • The user can add the item to the shopping cart by clicking the relative button.
 The user can visualise the shopping cart by clicking the “Shopping Cart” button.
 The user can select another item and keep adding items to the shopping cart (6 marks).